 Here are eight of the top ways you can work towards the best workers’ compensation settlement possible.

 1. Let Your Employer Know You Were Injured

-After a work injury, you are legally required to report the injury to your employer immediately (O.C.G.A.
-Title 34 Appx.
+After a work injury, you are legally required to report the injury to your employer immediately under the Official Code of Georgia Annotated (OCGA) Title 34 Appx.
 Bd.
 Work.
 Comp. r.
-61).
-If you wait too long and don’t report the incident within 30 days of the injury, you will lose your chance at compensation.
+61. If you wait too long and don’t report the incident within 30 days of the injury, you will lose your chance at compensation.